ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ansible all -i inventory/dev -m command -a "wireshark --version"
 ```

-_**Note**: Stop the EC2 Instances (i.e.Web Server 1 & 2, Database Server and Load Balancer) after running the Ansible Adhoc command to save cost on your AWS Bill since they are no longer needed for this project_.
+_**Note**: Stop the EC2 Instances (i.e. Web Server 1 & 2, Database Server and Load Balancer) after running the Ansible Adhoc command to save cost on your AWS Bill since they are no longer needed for this project_.

 ### Step 5: Provision 2 UAT Web Servers